Construction Recruiter Fees in 2026: Contingency vs Retained, With Real Benchmarks

 A retained-style model where the search firm commits to defined delivery milestones and the client commits the role exclusively.
 Amundson Group reports a 98% success rate on locked-in searches, with 97% of placements still on site after 12 months.

-Methodology note: Figures are cross-checked against 238 Amundson Group placements from the trailing 12 months.
+Reviewed and updated July 16, 2026.
+Methodology note: Amundson Group made 30 construction placements in the last 30 days.
+Figures are cross-checked against 253 Amundson Group placements from the trailing 12 months.
 Data reflects placement-verified compensation, not self-reported survey estimates.
-Last updated June 16, 2026.

 Alex Mowbray